jbagnato/genetic-spa-classifier/README.md

 * new ways of cross in 2 point
 * try diverse mutation, ex. only size, only component
 * generate valid chromosome problem over time
+* diverse score on same block to tiebreak

 ## DONE